 LR

-Mineral-only SPF that won't sting compromised post-laser skin.
-Broad spectrum, lightweight, and dermatologist-recommended for sensitive and post-procedure skin.
+Mineral-only SPF that does not sting compromised post-laser skin.
+Broad spectrum, lightweight, dermatologist-recommended for sensitive and post-procedure skin.

 Ob